Michael J. Lansing

 Curriculum Vitae

 He is currently working on two books.
+A Police State: Politics and Public Safety in Minneapolis, 1945-2020 explores the rise of and resistance to police power in that city.
 Enriched: Industrial Carbohydrates and the Rise of Nutrition Capitalism (under contract with the University of Chicago Press) is a history of factory-processed grains and the propagation of a political economy that demarcates the way we understand, make, and eat food.
-A Police State: Politics and Public Safety in Minneapolis, 1867-2020 explores the rise of and resistance to police power in that city.

-His publications include Insurgent Democracy: The Nonpartisan League in North American Politics (University of Chicago Press, 2015) and the co-authored The American West: A Concise History (Wiley-Blackwell, 2008).
+His publications include Insurgent Democracy: The Nonpartisan League in North American Politics (University of Chicago Press, 2015), the co-edited Wallace Stegner’s Unsettled Country: Ruin, Realism, and Possibility in the American West (University of Nebraska Press, 2024), and the co-authored The American West: A Concise History (Wiley-Blackwell, 2008).
 His articles have appeared in the Western Historical Quarterly, Environmental History, the Journal of Historical Geography, the Middle West Review, the Utah Historical Quarterly, Minnesota History, and Ethics, Place, and Environment.

-An active public historian, his experiences include an oral history project with the Minnesota chapter of the Sierra Club, a congregational history, the Historyapolis Project, two years on the Legacy Strategic Agenda Collaborative (co-sponsored by the Minnesota Historical Society and the Minnesota Association of Local History Museums), Purple Places: A Digital History Tour of Prince’s Minneapolis, and a partnership with the Racial Justice Initiative at the University of St. Thomas.
-His reflections on history and current events have appeared in Zócalo Public Square, MinnPost, and the Washington Post.
+An active public historian, his work includes an oral history project with the Minnesota chapter of the Sierra Club, a congregational history, co-founding the Historyapolis Project, two years on the Legacy Strategic Agenda Collaborative (co-sponsored by the Minnesota Historical Society and the Minnesota Association of Local History Museums), Purple Places: A Digital History Tour of Prince’s Minneapolis, and co-founding Overpoliced and Underprotected in MSP.
+His reflections on history and current events have appeared in MinnPost, Jacobin, and the Washington Post.

 Michael is a member of the American Historical Association, the Organization of American Historians, the Western History Association, the American Society for Environmental History, the National Council on Public History, the Coalition for Western Women’s History, the Minnesota Historical Society, and the American Association of University Professors.